hcltech-robotics/proj-cec-doggo-ai/ros.ws/README.md

 ## Available Endpoints

-### Gauge Detector
+### Gauge Readar

-The gauge detector endpoint receives an image from the `image` topic and runs a specially trained FastRCNN model that detect manual gauges and manual gauge needles.
+The gauge_redar node receives an image from the `image` topic and runs a specially trained FastRCNN model that detect manual gauges and manual gauge needles.

 Run the following command to launch the gauge detector:
 ```